 Here are a few good places to look for ideas and inspiration:

 As you develop your client offering, ask what other services they may value.
-You’ll probably find you can also sell editing services, image sourcing or editing, and maybe SEO work or social media promotion.
+You’ll probably find you can also sell editing services, image sourcing or editing, and maybe search engine optimization (SEO) or social media promotion.
 By educating yourself on these topics you could increase your income and serve your clients even better.

 - Editing products like Grammarly, and Hemingway

 - Copyright free image sourcing from places like Unsplash and Pixabay

 - Image editing tools like Pixlr X

 - Learn SEO with Moz

 - Make quality infographics, photos, and posts with Canva

 As a freelance worker you’re in charge of your own workload - which means you’re a project manager, writer, editor, marketing manager, accountant and HR representative all in one.